 On the day of the exam, you may be asked to wear a gown.
 It is best to dress in comfortable clothing (without metal zippers).
 No jewelry or watches.
 Metal and electronic items (such as phones, pins, hairpins, glasses, pens, pocket knives etc.) are not allowed in the MRI scanning room because they will interfere with the magnetic field of the MRI unit.
 Also, no credit cards or hearing aids which could become damaged during the study.
 Body piercings and removable dental appliances must be removed before the exam.

 Before the MRI exam is performed, you will be positioned on a moveable exam table.
-Straps may be used to help you stay still and maintain the correct position during imaging.
 The technologist will monitor the series of images at a computer workstation adjacent to the scanning room.
 They will be able to see, hear and speak with you at all times.
 Depending on the areas being scanned, your study can last anywhere from 30 min to an hour.
 It is very important that you lay perfectly still while the images are being obtained.
 You will know when images are being recorded because you will hear and feel loud tapping or thumping sounds when the coils that generate the radiofrequency pulses are activated.

 Once all of the imaging sequences have been completed, a Board Certified Radiologist will review the images and provide written results to your referring provider, usually within 72 hours.
 A digital copy of the MRI study can be provided to your health care provider at no cost.
 Your referring provider will then review the results and a plan for treatment with you.